sisurain/Stat301Purdue/docs/index.rst

 Lecture 03 Ch3 Producing Data 08/25-08/31/2024
 ----------------------------------------------

-We are building up our terminologi valcuabiry so we do more intersting stuff later.
-For some of the definitions and concepts, they are easy to understand.
-But for some they are a little bit difficult if you first encounter them.
-I will suggest to read the examples in the texbook (Yeah!
-I finally got the textbook), once you have the context, they are more easy to understand.
-In class, I will try to explain the importnant parts of those definitiion and concepts.
-Most importantly, I will try my best to connect them together so you will understand the logic behind the big picture, so that you could easily remmeber this concepts, and know why we have these concetps.
-I think this is quite imporatnt of the learning process.
+We're building our terminology vocabulary so we can explore more interesting topics later on.
+Some of the definitions and concepts are straightforward, but others might be a bit challenging if you're encountering them for the first time.
+I suggest reading the examples in the textbook (Yes!
+I finally got the textbook).
+Once you have the context, the concepts become easier to understand.
+In class, I'll focus on explaining the key parts of these definitions and concepts.
+Most importantly, I'll do my best to connect them, so you can grasp the overall logic and see the big picture.
+This will help you remember the concepts more easily and understand why they exist.
+I believe this approach is crucial to the learning process.

 Summary of Ch3.1 Sources of Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Confounding**, you will hear this often, this is probabiliy one of the bigest challenges that we need to tackle if we want to establish causality.
-The reason we want to recover causality is becasue a lot of times we want to the response of some response variable **Y**, if we are giving a treatment or intervention to explanatory variable **X**.
-For observational studies, usually we have to use advenace statitical techniques to deal with confounding, In experimental studies, by carefully design the experiment, we can reduce the effect of confounding.
-For this chapter, we mainly focuse on experiemnt studies.
+**Confounding**, You will hear this often—it is probably one of the biggest challenges we face when trying to establish causality.
+For example, consider the smoking and lung cancer example, or the placebo effect in medical experiments.
+The reason we seek to establish causality is that we often want to understand the response of a variable **Y** when we apply a treatment or intervention to an explanatory variable **X**.

+In observational studies, advanced statistical techniques are typically required to address confounding variables.
+In experimental studies, careful design can help reduce the impact of confounding.
+In this chapter, we will primarily focus on experimental studies.

 .. admonition:: Remember!

    **Confounding** occurs when an explanatory variable is related to one or more other variables that have an influence on the response variable.
 When this happens, we sometimes attribute a relationship to an explanatory variable when the effect is fully or partly due to the confounding variables.

-**Textbook reason to study experiment**
+**Textbook justification for studying experiments**

 An observational study, even one based on a carefully chosen sample, is a poor way to determine what will happen if we change something.
 The best way to see the effects of a change is to do an intervention—where we actually impose the change.
 When our goal is to understand cause and effect, experiments are the only source of fully convincing data.